kisoo-han/cubrid-manager-server/docs/api/analyzecaslog.md

 # analyzecaslog

-The analyzecaslog interface will fetch top list to parse broker sql log(s) with the broker_log_top utility.
+The analyzecaslog interface will fetch a top list to parse broker SQL log(s) with the broker_log_top utility.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |